Period Spaces for Hodge Structures in Equal Characteristic: Background from Rigid Analytic and Berkovich Geometry

 \begin{lemma} Let $X$ be a Berkovich space over $\BFZ$.
-Assume that $X$ admits a countable affinoid covering.
+Assume that $X$ admits a countable affinoid covering (in the sense of Definition~\ref{DefBerkovichSpaces}).
 Then $X$ possesses a countable fundamental system of neighborhoods consisting of affinoid Berkovich subspaces.
 In particular if $X$ is Hausdorff every open subset of $X$ is a paracompact Berkovich space. \end{lemma}